You are here

 In 2019, the Legislature passed HB 1599, which removed the explicit link of the state assessment to graduation, and replaced it with a set of pathway options for graduation.
 SBE identifies the scores students must achieve to meet standard on statewide assessments (RCW 28A.305.130) as well as scores on the graduation pathway options that require an assessment.
 Districts, tribal schools, and other local education agencies may add local requirements to the state requirements.

-For credit requirements and most non-credit graduation requirements, students are assigned an expected graduation year at the time they enter ninth grade (WAC 180-51-035).
+Students are assigned an expected graduation year at the time they enter ninth grade (WAC 180-51-035).
 They are held to the graduation requirements of that graduation year regardless of the year they actually complete high school.
-For example, a student who entered 9th grade in 2012 was assigned a graduation year of 2016 and was expected to meet requirements for the graduating Class of 2016.
-If the student graduated early in 2015 instead of 2016, he or he still met the requirements for the Class of 2016.

 WAC 180-51-050 provides: